1. What is multi-homed host?

 A single NIC (Network Interface Card) with multiple IP Addresses is not generally called multi-homed, but it is referred to as setting up an IP aliasing.

-There are many reasons why one would setup a computer as a multi-homed host.
-You may wish to setup a network redundancy for higher availabilty (or fault tolerancy), setup your machine as a network gateway (a function of router) for sharing Internet with multiple hosts within the LAN, or connect your host to both Internet and Intranet.
-There may be other reasons, but the basic fundamental is to connect a host to two separate network (although it is possible to connect dual NIC to a same network).
+There are many reasons why one would set up a computer as a multi-homed host.
+You may wish to set up a network redundancy for higher availability (or fault tolerance), set up your machine as a network gateway (a function of router) for sharing Internet with multiple hosts within the LAN, or connect your host to both Internet and Intranet.
+There may be other reasons, but the basic fundamental is to connect a host to two separate networks (although it is possible to connect dual NICs to the same network).

 3. How do you setup a host with dual NICs, and connect to dual ethernet networks?

-For example, if the NIC interface is assigned to an IP address of 192.168.1.0 network and a router is is used to interconnect it to 10.10.10.0 network, a static routing table must be entered to let the host know how to route packets destined to 10.10.10.0 network.
-A Linux and Windows machines have a slightly different syntax, but general idea is the same.
+For example, if the NIC interface is assigned to an IP address of 192.168.1.0 network and a router is used to interconnect it to 10.10.10.0 network, a static routing table must be entered to let the host know how to route packets destined to 10.10.10.0 network.
+Linux and Windows machines have slightly different syntax, but the general idea is the same.

 If DHCP is used to assign IP addresses on the LAN, the DHCP server should be configured to not provide a default gateway.